 - Cost: At Dive Centre Manly, acquiring a membership comes at a fee of AUD 100.
 Upon becoming a member, certified divers can enjoy complimentary shore dives as part of the membership benefits.

 - Equipment: The equipment can be hired and the hiring of equipment (full gear) cost me AUD 95 (for members).

 - Booking: On their website.
-The booking is easy and the equipment hire can is selected at their shop on the day of dive.
+Booking is a straightforward process, and equipment selection for hire can be made at their shop on the day of the dive.